heavyai/heavydb/docs/source/execution/kernels.rst

 ..
-OmniSciDB Query Execution
+HeavyDB Query Execution

 ==================
 Execution Kernels
 ==================

 Each query step is executed in parallel.
-The smallest unit of parallelism in OmniSciDB is a fragment.
+The smallest unit of parallelism in HeavyDB is a fragment.
 The :cpp:class:`QueryFragmentDescriptor` determines fragments required for computation and assigns them to an :cpp:class:`ExecutionKernel`, which is then launched asynchronously using a thread pool.
 Once execution is finished, device results are stored in a :cpp:class:`ResultSet`.
 After all devices have finished, the ``ResultSet`` objects are reduced to a single ``ResultSet`` which is returned to the caller.

 Each device (GPU or CPU thread) has a dedicated CPU thread.
 All devices initialize state and execute queries in parallel.
 On CPU, this means the execution within a single device is not parallel.
 On GPU, execution within a device also occurs in parallel.